Posted by Amy Carbone on Apr 10, 2025 11:20:49 AM

 When opening a dental practice, you’ll need to put together your team.

-5. Licensing and Legal Parameters
+5. Licensing and Legal Requirements

 6. Practice Equipment

-Practices require a mix of standard office equipment and specialized dental equipment.
 Many practices also purchase dental management software to provide data storage for patient records, appointment bookings, and other essential information.

 Running a Successful Dental Practice

-Once you’ve launched your new practice, it’s time to get to work.
-You’ll want to begin by creating and growing your patient list.
-There are a number of ways you can do this, including by:
+A critical step will be to create and grow your patient list.
+There are a number of ways you can do this, including:

 - Receiving and utilizing patient reviews.